An Explanation Of Invoice Finance Offer Letters

 Single Or Bundled Fees

 You may have an offer from two providers, offering the same product, but with a completely different charging structure.
-In some cases, the fees are itemised, service charge and discount charge.
+In some cases, the fees are itemised, service charges and discount charges.
 In other cases, some providers only charge a “single fee” also known as a "bundled fee".

 Understanding Invoice Finance Offer Letters